open-telemetry/oteps/text/0066-separate-context-propagation.md

 * Allow for multiple types of context propagation, each self contained with different rules.
 For example, TraceContext may be sampled, while CorrelationContext never is.
-* Allow the Observability and Contet Propagation to have different defaults.
+* Allow the Observability and Context Propagation to have different defaults.
   The Observability systems ships with a no-op implementation and a pluggable SDK, the context propagation system ships with a canonical, working implementation.